-Our standard visiting times for most inpatient areas are:
+We operate flexible visiting times for most adult inpatient areas from 11.00am to 8.00pm

 - Intensive Therapy Unit (ITU) visiting 13.00-19.00